 Small Size, Large List of Applications

-The demand for micro or miniature o-rings is expected to increase as technological advances continue to make pursuing miniaturization efforts in various fields, industries, and applications possible.
-As stated previously, as machinery and devices continue to shrink to serve specific purposes, there will be a need for sealing solutions to follow suit.
+Demand for micro or miniature o-rings, also sometimes references as tiny or small o-rings, is expected to increase as technological advances continue to make pursuing miniaturization efforts in various fields, industries, and applications possible.
+As machinery and devices continue to shrink to serve specific purposes, there will be a need for sealing solutions to follow suit.

 When people think about technology and miniaturization, most will envision the wide assortment of electrical devices that have become more compact and more efficient in the modern age.
 A casual glance at the history of televisions or personal computers will illustrate this point effectively.
 But the avenues those advances have opened up apply to a host of fields.